Medieval India: The Rise of Empires, Dynasties, and Culture

 Understanding the Medieval India Era

-The medieval era is classified as a time of Indian history that has seen many historical events.
+The Medieval India era is classified as a time of Indian history that has seen many historical events.
 It is defined differently by different individuals according to their respective perspectives and understanding.
 Recognizing the chronology of events is crucial to understanding the medieval era completely.
 The period is further subdivided into two:

 1. Early Medieval India Period (From 6th to 13th century)